Reeb flows transverse to foliations

 \end{ex}

 \end{section}

-\begin{section}{Preliminaries} Unless stated otherwise, all manifolds are closed oriented and all foliations are oriented and co-oriented. \begin{subsection}{Foliations and their regularity} A foliation is a decomposition of a 3-manifold into surfaces, locally modelled on $\R^2 \times \R$.
+\begin{section}{Preliminaries} \begin{subsection}{Foliations and their regularity} A \emph{foliation} on a 3-manifold $M$ is a decomposition of $M$ into surfaces, locally modelled on $\R^2 \times \R$.
 A foliation is specified by a covering of $M$ by charts such that their transition maps preserve the decomposition of $\R^3$ into horizontal planes.
 The surfaces in the decomposition are called leaves.
 A foliation is oriented if the transition maps preserve the orientations of the leaves and co-oriented if the transition maps preserve the orientation of the transverse $\R$ factor.

-For $k\geq l$, we say that a foliation is $C^{k,l}$ if the mixed partial derivatives of the transition maps up to order $l$ in the transverse direction and up to order $k$ in total exist and are continuous.
-Calegari showed that the tangential regularity (i.e. the value of $k$) of a foliation can always be improved to $\infty$ by a topological isotopy.
+For $k\geq l$, we say that a foliation is $C^{k,l}$ if the mixed partial derivatives of the transition maps up to order $l$ in the transverse direction and up to order $k$ in total exist and are continuous. \plabel{fix:6.1}{Calegari showed that a $C^{1,0}$ foliation can be improved to a $C^{\infty,0}$ foliation by a topological isotopy \cite{calegari_leafwise_2001}.} His method extends to show that a $C^{l,l}$ foliation can be improved to a $C^{\infty, l}$ foliation by a $C^l$ isotopy.
+(His Lemma 3.2 holds for $C^{l,l}$ foliations, so one need only check that Lemma 3.3 in \cite{calegari_leafwise_2001} works using $C^l$ isotopies.)
 However, it might not be possible to improve the transverse regularity class of a foliation; the holonomy maps of a $C^{k,0}$ foliation are $C^0$ functions which might not be conjugate to smooth functions.
-When we say that a foliation is $C^k$, we mean that it is $C^{\infty, k}$.
-We will also use the notation $C^{k,l}$ to denote the regularity class of functions on $M$. \end{subsection} \begin{subsection}{Transverse measures} A transverse measure is an assignment of a positive real number to each arc positively transverse to $\F$.
-We ask that the assignment be countably additive under concatenation of arcs.
-An invariant transverse measure is one with respect to which the length of a transverse arc does not change under any homotopy keeping its endpoints on the same pair of leaves.
+A foliation is called $C^l$ when it is $C^{l,l}$.
+We will also use the notation $C^{k,l}$ to denote the regularity class of functions on $M$.